AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/COT_retrievals_from_LES_cloud_scenes_reflectances/README.md

 # Machine Learning for 3D Cloud Retrievals from LES cloud scences
 In this GitHub repositary, you will find information on how to preprocess the raw data, how to install required packages, all the deep learning models, how to train and test the models, and how to evaluate the test results quantitively and through visualization.

+## Create conda environment
+conda create -n cot_retrieval python=3.9
+conda activate cot_retrieval

+### Install Dependencies
+Install Pytorch: conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch Install Torchinfo (1.7.1): pip install torchinfo Install matplotlib (3.6.1): pip install matplotlib Install mmcv (1.6.2): pip install mmcv
+Install scikit-learn (): pip install scikit-learn [please ignore the following error message: ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. nltk 3.7 requires click, which is not installed. nltk 3.7 requires tqdm, which is not installed. ]
+Install h5py: pip install h5py
+Install pytorchtools: pip install pytorchtools

+## Data Preparation
+For data preprocessing, run the following command. bash data_preprocess.sh

+This command processes the raw data which is in hdf format into numpy arrays.
+It also creates a five fold cross validated dataset.

 ## Abstract
 Retrieving cloud microphysics or optical properties  from reflectance is an inverse problem.
 Traditional physics-based method uses 1D retrieval to retrieve cloud properties based on the cloud’s three-dimensional (3D) radiative transfer effects.
 But this method suffers from significant gap between retrieved cloud properties and real cloud properties since 3D radiative-transfer effects affect the radiance values and cloud properties for cloud retrievals.
 Recent researches have shown the feasibility of using deep learning models, such as convolutional neural networks and deep feed-forward neural networks, to reduce  retrieval  errors  for  multi-pixel cloud retrieval.
 In this study, we present various RNN-based deep learning models for cloud properties retrieval.
 Bi-directional Long Short Term Memory with Transformer and Embedding achieves the best outcome in retrieving Cloud Optical Thickness(COT) through reflectance values, with a distinct improvement from other deep learning algorithms.